Wayne County Community Youth Foundation

 Thanks to the vision and leadership of Mr. and Mrs. Stanley C. Gault, the Donald and Alice Noble Foundation, the Sam Shapiro family, and the Wayne County Community Foundation Board of Trustees, a Youth Foundation fund was created so students can evaluate community needs and make grant recommendations for local non-profit organizations that support Wayne County, Ohio youth.

-Youth Foundation students find out how challenging a game of wheelchair soccer is in the parking lot of Adaptive Sports Program of Ohio, in Wooster.
+Youth Foundation students find out how challenging a game of sled hockey is at the Alice Noble Ice Arena, in Wooster, through the Adaptive Sports Program of Ohio.

 During the school year, students meet monthly on a Sunday, from 2:00-5:00 p.m. (only the first meeting in August will be from 2:00-6:00 p.m.), at a non-profit organization to get a better understanding of why the organization exists and how it serves the community.